Table of Contents

 By summing things up, your partner will be able to further clarify or modify the perimeters of the project before you both get started.
 This will dramatically cut down on miscommunications and setbacks for everyone involved and it only takes about 30 seconds.
 Win win!

 Pro tip: Keep in mind that some singletons are very “easy breasy”.
 They may prefer to go with the flow and to fly by the seat of their pants.
-That’s ok!
+That’s okay!
 Clarify as much as you can so that your system will know if you’re on track and your system can wing it from there.

 Share The Info